 How And Where Trump Won Wisconsin in 2016

-Donald Trump's presidential victory in Wisconsin, the first time a Republican candidate has won the state's electoral votes since 1984, was the result of a complex shift in voting patterns in counties both large and small.
-Trump received just over 27,000 more votes than Clinton, out of more than 2.94 million cast overall.
+Donald Trump's 2016 presidential victory in Wisconsin, the first time a Republican candidate has won the state's electoral votes since 1984, was the result of a complex shift in voting patterns in counties both large and small.
+Based on unofficial vote totals compiled by the Wisconsin Elections Commission as of Nov.
+11, Trump received just over 24,000 more votes than Clinton, out of more than 2.94 million cast overall.
 Wisconsin's turnout was about 66 percent of all eligible voters, reported the Wisconsin Elections Commission, the state's lowest since 1996.

 The county-by-county voting results for Wisconsin in the 2016 election offer insight into Trump's victory in the state.
 So, too, does a look at the vote numbers in the victory by President Barack Obama over Mitt Romney in 2012.
 Overall, Trump received just about the same number of votes as Romney, but Clinton received nearly 240,000 fewer votes than Obama.